15 things you should absolutely do when you are in Japan

 13. Try the Japanese drink Sake

-Sake is typical a typical Japanese (alcoholic) drink which you should definitely try when you are travelling to Japan.
-This drink is, among others, made of rice.
-Honestly, I did not like it as much as I hoped I would, but it was worth the try, since it is typical Japanese.
+Sake is a typical Japanese (alcoholic) drink which you should definitely try when you are traveling to Japan.
+This drink is made of rice and there are plenty of sakes to choose from;

 14. Travel by the Shinkansen train

-In my hotel in Tokyo I had the honour to stay on the 29th floor, which gave me such a breath taking view over the city.
+In my hotel in Tokyo I had the honor to stay on the 29th floor, which gave me such a breath taking view over the city.
 I literally put a chair close to the window, just sat there for quite a while and dreamed away by looking at the beautiful view over Tokyo.
-I had this view from my hotel room, but I am sure there are more places around the city where you can get a nice view just as I had.

-And there are so many more things you should absolutely do when you are travelling to Japan.
-These are my ultimate things to do in the country.
+There are so many more things you should absolutely do when you are traveling to Japan.
+These are my best recommendations.
 Part of them I have done, part of them not yet.
-The things I did do can also be found back in my other articles about Japan for more information.
-Hopefully I can experience much more another time.
-I hope these tips are useful for you!
+I hope these tips are useful for you.
+If you have any questions about the above mentioned information, please let me know in the comment section below.
+I’m happy to help you.
+Safe travels!

 10 Comments